seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **AGRIPPA**
 *\[Aside to DOMITIUS ENOBARBUS]*
-He has a cloud in ’s face.
+He has a cloud in 's face.

 **DOMITIUS ENOBARBUS**
 *\[Aside to AGRIPPA]*